History of the Division of Pulmonology and Critical Care Medicine

 1950s (Research): Dr. Richard Riley's Work Attracts Prominent Physicians to Johns Hopkins

 Pulmonary Medicine began to evolve as a specialty in the early 1950’s with the arrival of Richard Riley, MD at Johns Hopkins and the development and application of novel techniques to study ventilation/perfusion relationships including the measurement of arterial blood gases.
 Because of Dr. Riley’s work in human physiology, many distinguished leaders of pulmonary medicine interested in this emerging field were attracted to Hopkins including Leon Farhi, Mary Ellen Avery, Reuben Cherniack, John Clements, Moran Campbell, Peter Macklem, Jack Howell, John Cotes, and Solbert Permutt.

-Dr. Wilmot C. Ball Links Respiratory and Circulatory Physiology to Clinical Medicine
+1961 (Research): Dr. Ball Links Respiratory and Circulatory Physiology to Clinical Medicine

 Wilmot C. Ball, Jr., MD became Director of the Division and the Pulmonary Function Laboratories and initiated an exploration of the conceptual framework that links respiratory and circulatory physiology to clinical medicine.

 1972 (Milestone): Division of Pulmonology Clinical Program Enjoys Significant Growth

 Solbert Permutt, MD assumed the leadership of both the clinical and research programs, and inaugurated a collaborative program integrating the clinical, research, and education activities of the Pulmonory Division with programs in the now Bloomberg School of Public Health.
 The Division enjoyed extensive growth of the clinical program including a new intensive care unit, and a new bronchoscopy program, as well as expansion of clinical consultative and inpatient services rendered at other hospitals in the Baltimore area.